UCAS-John/mini-phone/README.md

 ## Contributors
 ---
 + Google - helped with small questions and tweak code for better formatting
-+ Copilot - Helped with the layout and provided some aid with errors especially with tkinter.
++ Github Copilot - Helped with the layout and provided some aid with errors especially with tkinter.
 It helped me learn more about making pop up windows.
+Also help with code autocomplete save some time writing things repetitively.
 + Dad Saldana - helped Lizzy figure out how to make hangman work with python library Faker.

 ## Authors Information